CSU NAMI ON CAMPUS (National Alliance for Mental Illness)

-To promote awareness and reduce stigma of mental health illness on CSU campus.
+To promote awareness and reduce the stigma of mental health illness on the CSU campus.

 1) To promote interest in mental health awareness

 2) To inform students and faculty on what mental illnesses are

 3) To provide fellowship among students and faculty

 4) To host different informative and entertaining events to spread mental health awareness

 We ask for your support by giving to CSU NAMI On Campus by participating in the following:

 CSU NAMI on Campus Virtual Walk, Run, and Ride Fundraiser will take place from